 Is this target part of an emissions target?

-Contributes to emission reduction targets Abs1 and Abs2
+Contributes to emission reduction targets Abs1 and Abs3

 Is this target part of an overarching initiative?
 RE100

-Renewable electricity consumption in the reporting year is generated from the following sources: (on-site solar and wind generators, renewable energy contracts in Switzerland, Germany, Sweden, and Greece; a power purchase agreement (PPA) from a 100MW wind farm in Texas which began operation in January 2017, and a direct PPA in Mexico which began operation in 2019).
+Renewable electricity consumption in the reporting year is generated from the following sources: On-site solar and wind generation, renewable electricity contracts in Switzerland, Germany, Sweden, Greece, Japan, the Philippines, and the United States, and renewable Power Purchase Agreements (PPAs) in Belgium, the Netherlands, Ireland, Mexico, and the United States.

-Low 2

-Target type: absolute or intensity
+Target reference number Low 2 Year target was set 2020 Target coverage Company-wide Target type: absolute or intensity Absolute

-Absolute

-Target type: energy carrier
+Target type: energy carrier Electricity

-Electricity